-UC San Diego offers patients comprehensive medical, educational and surgical services in a comfortable, community setting.
+We offer patients comprehensive medical, educational and surgical services in a comfortable, community setting.
+With appropriate evaluation and treatment, no woman has to suffer from pelvic floor disorders, including urinary incontinence.

 - Medication therapy (while medication alone rarely cures incontinence, some anticholinergic medications or antidepressants can provide relief in combination with exercise and/or behavioral therapy)